 Reset Your Password

-You may be experiencing login issues due to an outdated or invalid password, in which case you may wish to reset your password entirely.
+You may be experiencing login issues due to an outdated or invalid password in your student account, in which case you may wish to reset your password entirely.
 To reset your password, complete the following steps:

-- Enter your email address into the Email Address field and then click Send Me Instructions.
+- Enter your email address into the Email field and then click Next.

-If you have an account in the school, then you’ll receive a notification indicating that reset instructions have been sent to the email address you specified:
+- You’ll receive a notification indicating that reset instructions have been sent to the email address you specified.

 NOTE: Not immediately logged in with your new password?
 Turn off password manager extensions and ensure that your browser isn't accessing an existing login cookie by opening the reset link in a private browsing (or "incognito") window.